 If you are experiencing problems gaining or maintaining an erection there are many treatments available.
 Depending on the cause, prescription medications are often the most common treatments and can be very effective.
 Prescription treatments include:

 - Viagra: The best-known medication.
-Effective for 4-6 hours.
+Effective for up to 4 hours.

 - Sildenafil: The active ingredient of Viagra.
 It is the same medication as Viagra only without the Viagra brand name and therefore significantly cheaper.

 - Vardenafil: The active ingredient of Levitra.
 It is the same medication as Levitra only without the Levitra brand name and therefore significantly cheaper.